yuval-beiser/algo-trading/allcode.md

 end;
 }

+// START--  EXIT SHORT BASE OF PRECENT -------------------------------------------------------

-//close long position with trail if marketposition = -1 then
+if marketposition = -1
+then
 [IntrabarOrderGeneration = True] //trade intra-bar

-//take profit for a short position with trail start moving in the first bar from entry if marketposition = -1 //there is short position open and
+//close short position with trail start moving after small profit in the first bar from entry if marketposition = -1 //there is long position open and
-(1-Close/entryprice)*100 >= SmallMinProfit
+(1-close/entryprice)*100 >= SmallMinProfit
-and
-barssinceentry <= 1
 //and
-//AngleShort = False
+//barssinceentry <= 1
 //and
+//AngleLong = False
-//entryprice <= vBub2
+//entryprice >= vBlb2
 then
 begin
 valuePercentTrail = ((entryprice * SmallTrailStop) /100);
-trailProfit = Lowest(low , Barssinceentry);
+trailProfit = lowest(low , Barssinceentry);
-trailExit = trailProfit + valuePercentTrail; //
+trailExit = trailProfit - valuePercentTrail;
 buytocover  next bar at trailExit  stop;
+Alert("MNQ Momentum Horse Model - Exit Short");
 end;
+// END--  EXIT SHORT BASE OF PRECENT -------------------------------------------------------

+// START - EXIT SHORT BASE ON CROSS PREVEVIOS High -------------------------------------------------------
-//close short position with trail start moving after the first bar from entry if marketposition = 0 then begin shortStop = 9999999;
+//close short position with trail (based on low prev) start moving after the first bar from entry if marketposition = 0 then begin shortStop = 9999999;
 end;

+//reset crossind
+if marketposition = 0
+then
+begin
+crossind1 = False;
+end;

+//reset crossind
+if marketposition = 0
+then
+begin
+crossind2 = False;
+end;

-if marketposition = -1 //there is long position open and
+if marketposition = -1 //there is short position open and
-(1-Close/entryprice)*100 >= SmallbaseProfit
+(1-close/entryprice)*100 >= SmallbaseProfit
 and
 barssinceentry > 1
 then
 begin
-// Calculate the trailing stop price if High[1] < shortStop then begin shortStop = High[1];
+// Calculate the trailing stop price if high [1] < shortStop then begin shortStop = high[1];
 end;
 end;

-//close short position with trail start moving aafter the first bar from entry if marketposition = -1 //there is long position open and
+//close 1st short position with trail start moving cross back if marketposition = -1 //there is long position open and
-(1-Close/entryprice)*100 >= SmallbaseProfit
+(1-close/entryprice)*100 >= SmallbaseProfit
 and
 barssinceentry > 1
 and
 Close > shortStop * (1+os1/100)
 Then
 begin
-crossind = true;
+crossind1 = true;
-buytocover shortbuyingPower1 shares Next Bar at Market;
+buytocover shortbuyingPower1 Shares Next Bar at Market;
+Alert("MNQ Momentum Horse Model - Exit Short");
 end;

+// END - EXIT SHORT BASE ON CROSS PREVEVIOS High -------------------------------------------------------

-//close 2st short position with trail start moving cross back if marketposition = -1 //there is long position open and
+//close long position with trail start moving cross back if marketposition = -1 //there is long position open and
-(1-close/entryprice)*100 >= SmallbaseProfit
+(1-close/entryprice)*100 >= SmallbaseProfit1
 and
 barssinceentry > 1
 //and
 //Close < longStop * (1-os1/100)
 and
 close cross above emaMid30
+and
+crossind1 = true
 //and
 //close > lastExitPrice

 Then
 begin
+crossind2 = true;
-buytocover shortbuyingPower1 shares Next Bar at Market;
+buytocover shortbuyingPower1 Shares Next Bar at Market;
+Alert("MNQ Momentum Horse Model - Exit Short");
 end;

-//close short position after cross ema 200-1 if marketposition = -1 //there is long position open and
+//close long position after cross ema 200-1 if marketposition = -1 //there is long position open and
 (1-close/entryprice)*100 >= SmallbaseProfit